ClusterHQ/flocker/docs/using/examples/linking.rst

 Then run ``flocker-deploy`` to move the ``Elasticsearch`` application along with its data to the new destination host:

-.. prompt:: bash alice@mercury:~/flocker-tutorial$ auto
+.. prompt:: bash alice@mercury:~/flocker-tutorial$

-   alice@mercury:~/flocker-tutorial$ flocker-deploy 172.16.255.250 elk-deployment.yml elk-application.yml
+   flocker-deploy 172.16.255.250 elk-deployment.yml elk-application.yml
-   alice@mercury:~/flocker-tutorial$

 Now verify that the ``ElasticSearch`` application has moved to the other VM: